-The county has the highest percentage of conservation areas in South West England and is wildly held to be the ‘wildlife capital’ of the UK.
+The county has the highest percentage of conservation areas in South West England and is widely regarded as the ‘wildlife capital’ of the UK.
 This is because the scope of associated species and their habitats is exceptionally rich, taking in more than 80% of all British mammal species, 70% of butterflies and nearly half of all bird species.
 The UK’s most abundant grid squares for mammals and vascular plants are also both found in Dorset’s AONBs.

 Dorset’s Biodiversity and Locally Important Wildlife

 Biodiversity is a fundamental determiner of what constitutes an AONB.
 Dorset is remarkably rich in certain habitats and species: lowland heathland, meadows and forests especially.
 Cranborne Chase, for example, covers 380 square miles and offers a variety of habitats for many animal species, from the brown hare to goshawks and butterflies.

-It’s also relatively free from light pollution and is designated as an International Dark Sky Reserve, which is very important for wildlife that can be easily disturbed or even permanently dispersed by light pollution, e.g. bats.
+The Daubenton’s bat is a medium-sized bat and is also known as the ‘water bat.’
+It can be seen skimming gracefully within a few inches of surface water, with 15 confirmed bat roosts of the species in Dorset, mostly in trees and stone buildings.
 The pipistrelle bat is the smallest of the species present in the UK, but the most common with an estimated population of two million.
-Like the serotine bat, it is also one of the most recorded bats in houses.
+Like the serotine bat, it is also one of the most recorded roosting bats in houses.
 It has a habit of squeezing between roof tiles without homeowners being aware they are even there.

-The Bats in the Belfry project.
-This is part of Open Air Laboratories Network, working alongside Dorset Wildlife Trust’s Living Churchyards for the Benefit of Wildlife.
+The Bats in the Belfry project is part of the Open Air Laboratories (OPAL) network, working alongside Dorset Wildlife Trust’s Living Churchyards for the Benefit of Wildlife.
 Over 100 parishes are involved in the project, many of which are located in urban areas where bats have never been recorded.
-On a broader scale, Natural England regulate European protected species across the country, and the Bat Conservation Trust focuses solely on bat species.
+On a broader scale, Natural England regulate European protected species across the country, and the Bat Conservation Trust (BCT) focuses solely on bat species.